 The pads have the same ears that rest in the lands of the caliper bracket.
 It is possible to install the caliper over the mixed-up pads and install the guide pins.
 It is also possible to get two inboard pads on one side and two outboard pads on the other side.

-If the pads are installed in the wrong positions, the caliper could come in contact with the inside of the wheel when the brakes are applied.
-The brake caliper bracket has a torque spec of 184 ft.-lbs.
-The caliper guide bolts have a torque spec of 27 ft.-lbs.
+If pads are installed in the wrong positions, when the brakes are applied, the caliper could come in contact with the inside of the wheel.
+The brake caliper bracket has a torque spec of 184 ft./lbs.
+The caliper guide bolts have a torque spec of 27 ft./lbs.

 The upper guide pin has a dampener designed to minimize noise and vibration.
 This round piece made of rubber and metal is tuned to the natural frequency of the brakes.
 Aftermarket replacements are available.